uset82/pinaculo/PINACULO-SYSTEM-SUMMARY.md

 6. (K O L )SHOULD BE ALIGNED HORIZONTAL
 7. (P N ) SHOULD BE ALIGNED HORIZONTAL
 8. ( Q R S ) SHOULD BE ALIGNED HORIZONTAL

+last fix

+1. (E A K P Q W )Is going to the first vertical line to the left . this line is going to  be a line  VERTICAL AND THEY SHOULD BE ALIGNED  so you must add  "W" in the last position

+2. (H G I B O M N R  T ) Is going to SECOND VERTICAL LINE AND ITS GOING TO be main  main long line  VERTICAL AND THEY SHOULD BE ALIGNED  so you must add "T" in the last position >

+3. LA PENULTIMA LINEA IS GOING TO ( W T X Y ) SHOULD BE ALIGNED HORIZONTAL

+ TURN X Y Into grex boxes just like Z
+THE LAST LINE IS GOING TO  THE BOXES  X Y  Z .
+THEY  SHOULD BE ALIGNED HORIZONTAL

+npm run dev